 Our class was bursting at the seams–nearly 40 painters, three generations, shoulder to shoulder in an average-size room.
-Yet somehow he got to each of us, one by one of us, and delivered all the information we needed.
+Yet somehow he got to each of us, one at a time.

 There was no need to take notes in class because Ron’s insights were too powerful to forget.
-They’ve stayed with me for 35 years, and many of them come to mind while working in the studio.
+They’ve guided me for 35 years, and still come to mind while working in the studio.

-Establish a focal point early on.
-Then establish a secondary focal point to compete with the first one.
+–Establish a focal point early on.
+Then a secondary focal point to compete with the first one.

 This last point was a life-changer, especially for the younger artists.

 That’s a painting struggle.